Northwest Cabarrus High School

 Northwest Cabarrus High School, commonly referred to simply as Northwest and abbreviated as NCHS, is a comprehensive public high school located in Cabarrus County, North Carolina, United States.
 The school is a part of the Cabarrus County Schools system.
 While the school has a Concord mailing address, it is physically located in the city limits of neighboring Kannapolis.

-It opened in 1966, merging the former high schools in the Odell and Winecoff communities.
+Northwest Cabarrus High School opened in 1966, merging the former high schools in the Odell and Winecoff communities.

 Academics

 Northwest's academic coursework falls in line with the North Carolina Standard Course of Study in all core subject areas.
 Advanced Placement courses are offered in United States History, American Government and Politics, Biology, Studio Art, Chemistry, Physics, Environmental Science, English language, English Literature, Statistics, and Calculus.

 Athletics

 Northwest's athletic teams are known as the Trojans.
-The school is in the 3A classification of the North Carolina High School Athletic Association.
-In 2009 Northwest's athletics teams moved back to the South Piedmont Conference, after competing in the North Piedmont Conference from 2001 to 2009.
-The school sponsors boys' football, tennis, cross country, soccer, basketball, wrestling, swimming, baseball, track, and golf; and girls' tennis, volleyball, cross country, soccer, basketball, swimming, softball, track, and cheerleading.
+The school is a member of the North Carolina High School Athletic Association.
+The school sponsors football, tennis, cross country, soccer, basketball, wrestling, swimming, baseball, track, and golf; and girls' tennis, volleyball, cross country, soccer, basketball, swimming, softball, track, and cheerleading.

 The Trojan athletic program has won three team state championships—one in baseball (1971), and two in girls cross country (1990 and 1991).